Pete Davidson & Kate Beckinsale Caught Sharing A Kiss After Motley Crue Show

 Pete Davidson and Kate Beckinsale’s romance is heating up quickly with no signs of cooling down.
-The couple was most recently spotted crashing a Motley Crue show on the Sunset Strip at the Whiskey a Go Go on Monday, where Davidson reportedly had an MC gig, according to TMZ.
+The couple was most recently spotted crashing a Motley Crue show on the Sunset Strip at the Whiskey a Go Go on Monday, according to TMZ.
 At the end of the night, the comedian and the actress were seen packing on some PDA in their car.

 Photos of the couple showed Davidson leading the way while Beckinsale followed behind, holding his hand.
-Davidson sported a green tye-dye graphic t-shirt, black pants, and white sneakers, while Beckinsale dressed up a bit in one-sleeved, off-the-shoulder black mini-dress that showed off her lean legs, as well as black strappy heels.
+Davidson sported a green tie-dye graphic t-shirt, black pants, and white sneakers, while Beckinsale dressed up a bit in one-sleeved, off-the-shoulder black mini-dress that showed off her lean legs, as well as black strappy heels.
 When the couple stepped into their car, they reportedly began to lock lips immediately.

 The Motley Crue show followed a red carpet event for the premiere of Netflix’s upcoming film about the iconic rock band, called The Dirt, which Davidson has a role in.
 The Saturday Night Live star posed for photographers solo at the event at ArcLight Hollywood, as Beckinsale attended separately with friends, E!
 News reported.

-In the film, Davidson plays artist manager Tom Zutuat alongside his good friend Machine Gun Kelly, who plays Tommy Lee, the band’s founding member.
+In the film, Davidson plays A&R executive Tom Zutaut, and stars alongside his good friend Machine Gun Kelly, who plays Tommy Lee, the band’s founding drummer.
 The biographical musical comedy-drama directed by Jeff Tremaine is set for release on March 22.

 Beckinsale, 45, and Davidson, 25, have been spending much of their time together recently despite negative comments about their age difference.
 In fact, Davidson addressed the comments during a Saturday Night Live skit earlier this month, noting that it really doesn’t bother them.